Hostwinds Tutorials

 sudo yum -y install htop

-Step Two: Enter your password when prompted
+Step 2: Enter your password when prompted

 Notice all the F key functions at the bottom of the screen.

-Htop Function Keys
+htop Function Keys

 F1 Help